Invesco Markets III Plc - Directorate Change

 Re: Appointment of Director

-The Directors of Invesco Markets III plc (the "Company") wish to announce the appointment of Gary Buxton as a Non Executive Director of the Company effective 15 November 2018.
+The Directors of Invesco Markets III plc (the "Company") wish to announce the appointment of Barry McGrath as a Non Executive Director of the Company effective 19th November 2018.

 had any unspent convictions in relation to indictable offences; or